imightbelosthere/KillerHomeLab-ARM/Deployments/ActiveDirectory-Single-Site.md

 - AutoShutdownEmail.
 Auto-Shutdown notification Email (Example:  user@domain.com)
 - Admin Username.
 Enter a valid Admin Username
 - Admin Password.
 Enter a valid Admin Password
+- Azure UserObject ID.
+Object ID for the Azure Using running the deployment
 - WindowsServerLicenseType.
 Choose Windows Server License Type (Example:  Windows_Server or None)
 - WindowsClientLicenseType.
 Choose Windows Client License Type (Example:  Windows_Client or None)
 - Naming Convention.
 Enter a name that will be used as a naming prefix for (Servers, VNets, etc) you are using.